Print

 6. Infant baptism gave rise to the unbiblical method of baptism by sprinkling and pouring of water.
 Obviously, it is not prudent to immerse infants under water.

-In sum, the requirements for biblical baptism are beyond the ability or scope of any infant.
+In sum, the requirements for Biblical baptism are beyond the ability or scope of any infant.

 Additional Reading: